Reviews You Can Rely On

 Our Analysis and Test Results

-This electric scooter has several features that are unique in the class.
-First, it uses a sealed lead acid battery which is interesting considering that lithium-ion batteries have become the standard.
-The E300 also uses a chain-driven motor to transfer power to the rear wheel, meaning that there is no electronic hub brake.
+This electric scooter has several unique features.
+First, it uses a sealed lead acid battery, which is interesting considering that lithium-ion batteries have become the standard.
+The E300 also uses a chain-driven motor to transfer power to the rear wheel, meaning there is no electronic hub brake.
 Finally, the frame and fork are constructed of steel.
-Given the design and the target consumer (primarily children), it's no wonder that this product failed to meet the standards set by the other scooters here reviewed.
+Given the design and the target consumer (primarily children), it's no wonder this product failed to meet the standards set by the other scooters reviewed here.
 It also didn't help that our E300 broke during testing and had to be returned.

 Performance Comparison